p-baldini/p-baldini.github.io/content/publications/2024-wivace_a.md

 sitemap:
     priority :  0.8
 weight:         3
-alert_info:    "The article is currently under review.
-If accepted, the final version will be under embargo for 12 months."
+alert_info:     "The article is currently under embargo.
+It will be publicly available on July 2026."
 ---

 ### Abstract